Minecrell/ServerListPlus/README.md

 Compilation
 ---------------------
-You can also compile it yourself by cloning the repository from [GitHub](https://github.com/Minecrell/ServerListPlus) and executing the following command on the command line: `gradlew clean build shadowJar`
+You can also compile it yourself by cloning the repository from [GitHub](https://github.com/Minecrell/ServerListPlus) and executing the following command on the command line: `gradlew clean shadowJar`

 Installation
 ---------------------